onefoursix/hdfs-inotify-example/README.md

       owner = hdfs
       ctime = 1436585351213

-ctrl-C to kill the app
+ctrl-c to kill the app

 From that you can see the last TxId was 351352